Email design best practices to encourage sharing, reading and engaging

 14. Encourage sharing - Ask readers to share your email newsletter with their friends and colleagues.
 Provide those who receive a forwarded issue an easy way to sign-up themselves.

 15. Keep eyes on the left side – Data from eye-tracking marketers have shown that the left side of the screen is the main focus of email readers.
-Theref0re, the left side should be where your email images are placed (and maybe your ads too!).
+Therefore, the left side should be where your email images are placed (and maybe your ads too!).
+In responsively designed emails, this does not mean a left-column design, it simply means images are left aligned.

-16. Discover your best delivery times – To first make sure you’re getting the best delivery rate, ask readers to “white list” you by adding your newsletter’s from address to their address book.
+16. Discover your best delivery times – To first make sure you’re getting the best delivery rate, ask readers to “whitelist” you by adding your newsletter’s from address to their address book.
 Then conduct tests by scheduling your emails on different days and times to discover which delivery time works best.
 The timing of your delivery can also make or break your ability to reach readers.
-The email newsletter should be sent at regular intervals and delivered at an appropriate day/time (weekdays during business hours for B2B, weekends or evenings for B2C).
+The email newsletter should be sent at regular intervals and delivered at an appropriate day/time.

 17. Don’t hide the unsubscribe button - Not only is it against CAN-SPAM regulations to omit your unsubscribe button, but making the button prominent actually makes subscribers feel more secure.
 It also keeps people from hitting the “spam” button and getting you blacklisted from important email domains.

-18. Link to an HTML version – An HTML version of your email newsletter is good for two reasons.
+18. Link to an HTML version – A web version of your email newsletter is good for two reasons.
 The most obvious reason is that some people may not be able to see your email newsletter in their email client.
 The best reason is that sometimes people want to link to it.

 20. Use bigger fonts - Font for mobile emails needs to be larger than that of standard emails.
 Apple will automatically increase small font to be the minimum of 13 pixels.
 On Android devices, 16-18 scale-independent pixels are considered medium and large text sizes.
 Many designers recommend a minimum of 14 pixel font for body text and minimum of 22 pixel font for headlines.